-The most westerly point of this walk is Rosella Plains lookout with fantastic views of the province.
-From the lookout, walkers can return the way they came, or continue for another 6 km to complete the loop, via the Atkinsons lookout trail, to Undara Experience.
+The most westerly point of this walk is the Rosella Plains lookout, with fantastic views of the province.
+From the lookout, walkers can return the way they came or continue for another 6 km to complete the loop via the Atkinsons lookout trail to Undara Experience.

-Signs along the track introduce natural and cultural values of the area, including the geology of the landscape, a variety of plants and animals, and the way-of-life of the area’s Traditional Owners.
-This track is steep and rocky in some places and walking boots and gaiters are recommended.
+Signs along the track introduce the natural and cultural values of the area, including the geology of the landscape, a variety of plants and animals, and the way of life of the area's Traditional Owners.
+This track is steep and rocky in some places, and walking boots and gaiters are recommended.

 More than 120 species of birds, including the vulnerable red goshawk Erythrotriorchis radiatus, have been seen in the park.
 Early mornings are best for birdwatching.

 The caves within this park are home to thousands of insectivorous bats.
-At dusk, these bats create a spectacular display as they flock from their dark roosts.
-Spotted pythons Antaresia maculosa and other predators will often position themselves at the cave’s entrance to catch the exiting bats.
+These bats create a spectacular display at dusk as they flock from their dark roosts.
+Spotted pythons Antaresia maculosa and other predators often position themselves at the cave's entrance to catch the exiting bats.

 How to get there

-If travelling from Townsville head north along the Hervey Range Developmental Road for approximately 130 km, then turn right onto the Gregory Developmental Road.
+If travelling from Townsville, head north along the Hervey Range Developmental Road for approximately 130 km, then turn right onto the Gregory Developmental Road.
 Travel a further 174 km through Greenvale to the Lynd Junction.
-From here, take the Kennedy Highway towards Mount Garnet and turn left at the Gulf Developmental Road (Savannah Way).
+Take the Kennedy Highway towards Mount Garnet from here and turn left at the Gulf Developmental Road (Savannah Way).
 Continue on as above.